ng-codes/shopping-cart-provider/README.md

 # Advance shopping cart provider

 The advance-shopping-cart provider component leverages React's Context API to make a configured shopping cart available throughout a React component tree.
-This component can be imported directly from the advance-shopping-cart.
+This component can be imported directly from the shopping-cart-provider.

 ## Authors